 ECG WAVEFORMS AND INTERVALS

 The ECG waveforms are labeled alphabetically, beginning with the P wave, which represents atrial depolarization (Fig. 11-2).
-The QRS ...
+The QRS complex ...